Ermolaefff/grid-and-cloud-first-task/README.md

 ## Launch instruction

-To launch app use command:
+To launch app run the command:

-`docker compose up --build`
+    docker compose up --build

 Web app will be available on: `http://localhost:3000/`